geoadmin/doc-tech/docs/stac/migrate09-10.md

 :::

-Along with the changes on API level, `v1` comes with a new authentication mechanism which is described in detail [here](./authentication).
+Along with the changes at the API level, `v1` comes with a new authentication mechanism.
+These changesare described in detail [here](./authentication).

 ## Breaking changes

-Overall there are very few breaking changes between `v0.9` and `v1` of the STAC API.
-The following fields on the `asset` object have changed:
+Overall, there are very few breaking changes between `v0.9` and `v1` of the STAC API.
+The following fields of the `asset` object have changed:

 ```json
 {